flannelhead/dynaballs/README.md

 every frame, which is quite CPU intensive, but we get to use floating point arithmetics during the whole rendering and don't need to consume as much memory.

+Feel free to investigate and use the code for your own purposes.
+Contributions and ideas are also welcome!